rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/create-software-packages/package-internals.md

 A maximum 50 ports are allowed for an endpoint.
 {{% /notice %}}
 {{% notice info %}}
 Allowed format is comma separated Port Ranges.
-Each Port Range is either a single port or a range of port mentioning the from port and to port separated by a hyphen ( - ).
+Each Port Range is either a single port or a range of port mentioning the from port and to port separated by a hyphen (-).
+Examples: 5000 or 443-445 or 3446-3449,3500,3510-3530
 {{% /notice %}}
 ![internal endpoint port range](/images/core-concepts/network-endpoints/internal-endpoint-port-range.png?classes=border,shadow&width=40pc)
 #### Exposing Endpoints Externally